 - Constant counting

 Change Your Limiting Beliefs and Beat Obsessive Compulsive Disorder

-If you’re committed to overcoming your OCD problems then you really can’t do much better than by following a course of CLB with Paul.
+If you’re committed to overcoming your OCD problems then you really can’t do much better than by following a course of the Thrive Programme with Paul.

 Changing Limiting Beliefs is a psychological training programme that teaches you everything you need to know to make the necessary changes to your unhelpful thinking styles and any maladaptive safety behaviours you may have developed.